-4.1 In March 2010, the government issued a detailed 'prospectus' for the reform of the HRASS, which takes the form of a further consultation with local authorities.
+In March 2010, the government issued a detailed 'prospectus' for the reform of the HRASS, which takes the form of a further consultation with local authorities.
+Responses to the consultation are due on 6 July.

-If the government confirms the proposals following the consultation, the Minister is able under existing legislation to make agreements with individual authorities to allow them to exit the HRAS system from 2011/12.
+If the government confirms the proposals following that consultation, the Minister is able under existing legislation to make agreements with individual authorities to allow them to exit the HRAS system from 2011/12.
 It has been made clear that the basis for this would not be individually negotiable but would be on standard terms agreed between the Department for Communities and Local Government - CLG - and the Local Government Association - LGA.
 The alternative route to implementation of the proposals would be to impose a system nationwide following legislation but this would not be practical until at least 2012/13 and probably later.